 - Download the full manual, with each section broken out into individual PDFs, in a ZIP file.

-Q6: Do I need to work with two different FIMs at the same time now?
+Q6: Do I need to work with both FIMs at the same time now?
 How will I know when to consult each?

 A6: Yes.
-Until April 1, 2022, two FIMs—one for each rating methodology—will be in effect simultaneously.
-Both will remain in effect for the next six months.
-Then, as of April 1, 2022, only the RR 2.0 FIM, like the RR 2.0 methodology, will remain in effect.
+Until April 1, 2022, the two FIMs—one for each rating methodology—will be in effect simultaneously.
+Both will remain in effect until April 1, 2022, at which point only the RR 2.0 FIM, like the RR 2.0 methodology, will remain in effect.

 Here is some additional information that may be helpful:

 When to Use the FIM Effective April 1, 2021 (with October 2021 update):

 This edition of the FIM should be used for rating policies with effective dates between Oct.
 1, 2021 and March 31, 2022 that are renewing using the legacy pricing methodology.
 This FIM should be used in conjunction with Attachment A of Bulletin W-21013 to make the required language substitutions, additions, and deletions.

 This FIM should not be used for RR 2.0 rating; all policies issued using RR 2.0 must use the guidance found in the RR 2.0 FIM.